 An effective Los Angeles criminal defense lawyer can negotiate a more lenient arrangement with prosecutors or come up with a good plea deal.

-To get a grip on the legal options available, look to the team here at the Kraut Law Group.
+To get a grip on the legal options available, look to the team here at the Kraut Criminal & DUI Lawyers.
 Attorney Kraut is an ex-prosecutor, so he knows what prosecutors want and need.
 He maintains excellent relationships with many prominent members of the Southern California legal community.